kserb04/kserb04/README.md

-I am Klara, a first-year Master's student in Data Science student at [Faculty of Electrical Engineering and Computing, Universty of Zagreb](https://www.fer.unizg.hr/).
+I am Klara, a first-year Master's student in Data Science student at the [Faculty of Electrical Engineering and Computing, Universty of Zagreb](https://www.fer.unizg.hr/).

 You can find examples of my code here.